GordonBGood/elmplus-docs/ElmLangRef.md

 #### **Primitive (Native or "Kernel") Types**

 There is actually only one native type in JavaScript and that is the 64-bit IEEE floating point number represented in Elm as `Float`; however, modern JavaScript engines can also treat the lower order 32-bits contained within the mantissa of a `Float` as a 32-bit `Int` so those are considered as Primitive/Native/"Kernel" as well.
+In Elm, when `Int`'s are used in Bitwise functions of bitwise and'ing, or'ing, exclusive or'ing, left and right shifting (logical and arithmetic), and bit complementing, the result is always truncated/clipped to 32-bits, but other operations leave the number represented as whatever integer precision the 53-bit mantissa of the 64-bit floating bit representation can sustain.

 #### **The Char Type**